AllenNeuralDynamics/aind-ephys-spikesort-kilosort25-full/README.md

 - `--max-bad-channel-fraction`: Maximum fraction of bad channels to remove.
 If more than this fraction, processing is skipped
 - `--debug-duration`: Duration of clipped recording in debug mode.
 Default is 30 seconds.
 Only used if debug is enabled

+In addition, the scripts accept the following configuration parameters:
+- `--data-folder`: option to modify the path of the data (by default `../data`)
+- `--results-folder`: option to modify the path of the results (by default `../results`)
-In addition, the scripts accept the `--data-folder` option to modify the path of the data (by default `../data`) and a `--n-jobs` parameter to control the maximum number of jobs used for parallelization.
+- `--scratch-folder`: option to modify the path of the scratch (by default `../scratch`), used to store temporary files
+- `--n-jobs`: parameter to control the maximum number of jobs used for parallelization.

-Finally, the `--params-file`/`--params-str` allows one to specify the location of a JSON file or a JSON-formatted string with custom parameters to be used for the processing.
+- `--params-file`: path to a JSON file to specify parameters
+- `--params-str`: JSON-formatted string with custom parameters

-Default parameters are used in case this option is not specified and can be found in the `code/processing_params.json` file.
+> **_NOTES ON PARAMETERS:_** In case `--params-file`/`--params-str` are not specified, default parameters are used (see `code/processing_params.json` file).

 For example, one could run:
 ```bash